-One of the most masterful tequilas around, this reposado (meaning ‘rested’ for between 2 and 12 months) is made from 100% blue agave by one of the true godfathers of tequila production, Carlos Camarena.
-Rich buttery notes, alongside a distinct citrus freshness and a slightly earthy note, come from the ex-bourbon casks in which it is rested for around 4 months.
+One of the most masterful tequilas around, this reposado (meaning ‘rested’ for between two and 12 months) is made from 100 per cent blue agave by one of the true godfathers of tequila production, Carlos Camarena.
+Rich buttery notes, alongside a distinct citrus freshness and a slightly earthy note, come from the ex-bourbon casks in which it is rested for around four months.

 Patrón is the game-changing tequila brand of the past decade or so, making this spirit category much more approachable and premium through an innovative distillery which allows them to make a consistent and delicious product that works exceptionally well in cocktails.

 Hacienda de Chihuahua sotol añejo

 The spirit ‘sotol’ is exclusively produced by just a handful of distillers not far from the US border and Hacienda de Chihuahua is probably the most well-known.
 It’s produced from the desert spoon plant, which can take as long as 15 years to fully mature.
 With a more spicy, herbaceous note than tequila, it works well for sipping.